TheRayquaza/Pokemon_Bleu_Eau/README.md

  - There are still lots of bug, it's not my intention to correct the game because it has been created on training purpose
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ## Notes 📜
 - You can copy the files , play the game, continue the project !
-Do what you want from it !
+Do what you want with it !
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ## Contact me 📞
 ✅ mateo.lelong@gmail.com